JacobPulk/art/README.md

 <br>

-### Functions
+### What functions are

-A function is an arbitrary composition of about a dozen possible types of component functions (like types of Lego blocks), currently known as `X`, `Y`, `RAND`, `INV`, `POW`, `POWER`, `SIGMOID`, `ARCFAN`, `SIN`, `SPIN`, `MINX`, `AMEAN`, and `GMEAN`.
+A function is an arbitrary composition of about a dozen possible types of component mini-functions (like types of Lego blocks), currently known as `X`, `Y`, `RAND`, `INV`, `POW`, `POWER`, `SIGMOID`, `ARCFAN`, `SIN`, `SPIN`, `MINX`, `AMEAN`, and `GMEAN`.
 You can guess at their meaning.
 Most take at least one argument (e.g., the base in `POW`) and have at least one parameter (e.g., the exponent in `POW`).
 The component functions and calculating method are constructed to maintain a range of [0,1] on the domain [0,1] at (basically) every step.
 The whole function is treated as a directed acyclic graph (DAG), where each node is an instance of one of those components, and represents an intermediate value in the calculation of the function.
 The node's children represent its arguments—values that need to be calculated first.

+In the code, to avoid confusion from long words with multiple meanings like "function" and "parametrize", a function is called a **rope** and the instances of component mini-functions making it up are called **cords**.
+The list indicating which cords represent each of the 6 final values is called the **fray**.

 <br>

-### Schemes
+### What schemes are

 #### Kinds